mojowebinc/mojowebinc.github.io/_posts/communication/2016-06-01-newsletter.md

 <p></p>
 #### Project Timeline
 <p><i>by Cutover Manager</i></p>
-If you compare our progress along the <b>ProjectLogic</b> roadmap to a football game, I’d say we’re entering the fourth quarter with a lead.
+If you compare our progress along the <span style="font-family: Times; font-weight: bold">ProjectLogic</span> roadmap to a football game, I’d say we’re entering the fourth quarter with a lead.
 We’ve played a solid game, with a few bumps and bruises along the way, but are positioned well to put the game away.
 The best way to do that, is to get back to the basics of blocking and tackling.

-For <b>ProjectLogic</b>, getting back to basics comes down to a few things, making sure the system is ready and making sure our people are ready.
+For <span style="font-family: Times; font-weight: bold">ProjectLogic</span>, getting back to basics comes down to a few things, making sure the system is ready and making sure our people are ready.
 The timeline shows the basic “plays” that we need to execute to get the football into the end zone, so to speak.

 While Change Management handles the people-side of things, we also need to make sure the technical side is ready.
 First, we must make sure the data we’re pulling from <b>Legacy</b> is accurately transferred into <b>NewSystem</b>.
 We’ll get this done through careful attention to detail during our Simulation and Regression Testing.